screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 Branch filtering lets you listen to events happening beyond the pipeline's specified branch.
 To trigger jobs in your pipeline after a commit is made on a specific branch, you can use `requires: [~commit:branchName]`.
 To trigger jobs in your pipeline after a pull request is made against a specific branch, you can use `requires: [~pr:branchName]`.
 Branches may also be specified by using a ([JavaScript flavor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)) regular expression (e.g. `~commit:/^feature-/`), although note that regex flags are not supported.

 ### Example
-In the following example, when a commit is made on branch `staging`, `staging-commit` and `all-commit` are triggered.
-Also, when a commit is made on branch `master`, `main` and `all-commit` are triggered.
-When a pull request is opened against branch `staging`, `staging-pr` is triggered.
+In the following example, when a commit is made on branch `staging`, both `staging-commit` job and `all-commit` job are triggered.
+Also, when a commit is made on branch `default`, both `main` job and `all-commit` job are triggered.
+When a pull request is opened against branch `staging`, `staging-pr` job is triggered.

 ```
 shared: